 - Can I stop planning permission being granted - or prevent approved development being carried out - by getting a tree preservation order imposed on tree on the site?

 Local planning authorities have specific powers to protect trees by making tree preservation orders.

 Special provisions also apply to trees within conservation areas.

 This is for the benefit of tree owners, the general public and amenity groups and answers some of the most common questions about the tree preservation procedures.
 It is for guidance only and is not a statement of the law.
 You should consult a solicitor if you are unsure of your legal rights or obligations.

 It is an order made by the Council which in general makes it an offence to cut down, top, lop, uproot, wilfully damage or wilfully destroy a tree without the planning authority's permission.

 You can check whether a tree has a preservation order placed on it by visiting Tameside's Interactive maps.
 Click on Tree Preservation Orders and the right hand side.
 There is also an option to search via an address.

-If in doubt, contact us (details above).
+If in doubt, contact us (details below).

 To protect trees for the public's enjoyment.
 This is particularly important where trees are in immediate danger.